aws-samples/api-gw-http-only-cookie-auth/README.md

 <img width="600" alt="Browser requests include HttpOnly cookies" src="https://user-images.githubusercontent.com/7549295/186919707-8f49a8b9-6bf6-4702-8698-c4170c69cdec.png">

-To verify that your authorizer Lambda function works correctly you need to paste the `AppURL` (from above) in an incognito window.
+To verify that the `oAuth2Authorizer` Lambda function works correctly you need to paste the `AppURL` (from above) in an incognito window.
 Incognito windows do not share the cookie store with your browser session.
 That’s why you see a `{"message":"Forbidden"}` error message with HTTP response code `403 – Forbidden`.

 You did it 🎉